HauntedBrother/linear-regression/README.md

-Learning how to build a LR model, first from scratch, then using scikit-learn
+Learnt how to code linear regression algorithm manually, and then using scikit-learn

+Medical Insurance Project -
+    Learnt how to use heatmaps to find correlations Converted categorical variables to dummies
+    Residual plots
+    Used interaction terms
+    Log-transforming

+Real Estate Project -